top of page

 7 Different Surface Finish Types for PCB and Flex PCB

 The PCB industry knows that flexible PCBs have a copper coating.
 Copper will oxidize without protection.
 The circuit board will become unusable.
 Surface finish is the interface between printed circuit boards and components.
 Surface finish has two functions: It protects the exposed circuitry and it provides a solderable surface when attaching components to the board.
-Surface finishes on Flex PCBs can be divided into two categories: natural and metallic coatings.
+Flex PCB surface finishes can be divided into two categories: natural and metallic coatings.

 Understand the different surface finishes of PCBs